davidxuang/FluentIcons/README.md

 ## Known issues

-Color icons are broken on several platforms on WPF, because of the lack of [COLR](https://learn.microsoft.com/en-us/typography/opentype/spec/colr) rendering support.
+Color icons are broken on WPF, because of the lack of [COLR](https://learn.microsoft.com/en-us/typography/opentype/spec/colr) rendering support.
 It is also not working in environments like macOS and WebAssembly when rendering with SkiaSharp 2, possibly affecting Avalonia and Uno.